Top 8 Best Vacuums for Pet Hair – Apr. 2018 (Includes Complete Buyer’s Guide)

 Different Types of Vacuums for Pet Hair

-There are several choices for vacuums across the marketplace.
-These can include the upright vacuums, canister vacuums and all-round vacuums.
-The canister vacuums usually offer greater maneuverability over close edges as compared to the upright vacuums.
-There are also some great cordless stick vacuums such as the Bissell Bolt XRT Pet 2-in-1 Cordless Vacuum which does a great job on pet hair.
+There are several options you will want to consider – these can include upright vacuums, canister vacuums, and all-around vacuums.
+Canister vacuums usually offer greater maneuverability over close edges compared to the upright vacuums.
+There are also some great cordless stick vacuums such as the Bissell Bolt XRT Pet 2-in-1 Cordless Vacuum which do a great job on pet hair.

 Other Tricks to Combat Pet Hair

 Before moving on to the list of best vacuums for households with pets, the Groom+Style team wanted to point out the review we have completed on the best air purifiers.
-Air purifiers can be used as another tool in your arsenal to combat your furry friends tendency to malt all over the place.
+Air purifiers can be used as another tool in your arsenal to combat your furry friend’s tendency to shed hair all over the place – especially if you or someone in your family suffers from allergies.

 HEPA Vacuums for Those Without Pets

-Tip: If you are an allergy sufferer without a pet, then you can also use this guide to find the best vacuums with HEPA filters – as these vacuums can significantly reduce the amount of allergens in the air.
+If you are an allergy sufferer without a pet, then you can also use this guide to find the best vacuums with HEPA filters – as these vacuums can significantly reduce the number of allergens in the air.

-Here is a review of some top rated best pet hair vacuums in various categories from bed, bath and beyond that really excel in cleaning up after your cats and dogs:
+Here is a review of some top rated best pet hair vacuums in various categories for bed, bath and beyond that really excel in cleaning up after your cats and dogs:

-The other reason is a self-adjusting cleaner head, which ensures that vacuum maintains contact with the floor or carpet (getting much deeper into carpet piles) and lets the powered air be used for its designed purpose instead of leaking out.
+Another reason for its outstanding performance is Dyson’s “Radial Root Cyclone” technology, which we don’t pretend to fully understand, but creates powerful circular air movement inside the machine, leading to outstanding suction.
+And a third reason is a self-adjusting cleaner base plate, which ensures the vacuum head maintains close contact with the floor or carpet (getting much deeper into carpet piles) and lets the powered air be used for its designed purpose instead of leaking out.

 One other nice feature is the vacuum’s “ball technology,” featuring a round base that makes this Dyson much easier to maneuver in tight spaces than competitive models.